phuongle0701/CS675_Project/README.md

 1. The folder 'Krylov_subspace_method' contains implementation of `GMRES`, `BiCG`, and `IDR(s)` methods.

 2. The folder 'PoissonPDE' builds the finite difference scheme for {1D,2D,3D} for Poisson PDE equations with 2 heat sources temperature.
-The `Laplacian` returns the matrix A corresponds to the lhs of finite difference scheme and matrix b of source terms.
+The `Laplacian` returns the matrix A corresponds to the lhs of finite difference scheme and matrix b of source terms:

+- `Laplacian` takes 2 inputs: `m`: number of discretized points corresponding to each dimensions and `dim`: 1D, 2D, 3D:
+  * `[A,b] = Laplacian(10, '1D')` returns A is a 10-by-10 matrix and b is a 10-by-1 vector.
+  * `[A,b] = Laplacian(10, '2D')` returns A is a 100-by-100 matrix and b is a 100-by-1 vector.
+  * `[A,b] = Laplacian(10, '3D')` returns A is a 1000-by-1000 matrix and b is a 1000-by-1 vector.

 3. The folder 'Image_Denoising' builds the PDE-constrained equation to denoise the camera-man image (tif).